5 Examples of Gamification in Loyalty Programs

 4. KFC: Mini-Games That Drive Orders

 KFC has added an unexpected layer to the fast-food loyalty experience: an in-app arcade.
 This isn't just a gimmick—it's a strategic tool that drives both engagement and revenue.
+In a category where most loyalty programmes offer predictable earn-and-redeem mechanics, the arcade element is a masterclass in making a loyalty programme stand out from competitors—it gives customers a reason to engage that has nothing to do with price.

 How the gamification works: